 7.6.4.3 Cache purging

 The 5GMSd Application Provider shall use the procedures and operations specified in clause 5.2.8.6 of TS 26.510 [56] to invalidate some or all cached media resources of a particular Content Hosting Configuration.
-As a consequence, the 5GMSd AF shall invoke an operation on the 5GMSd AS at reference point M3d to remove those media resources from the 5GMSd AS cache associated with that Content Hosting Configuration, as specified in clause 9.
+As a consequence, the 5GMSd AF shall invoke an operation on the 5GMSd AS at reference point M3d to remove those media resources and their derivatives (e.g., in the case the media resource has been modified by a Content Preparation Template– see clause 7.6.4.4) from the 5GMSd AS cache across all distribution configurations associated with that Content Hosting Configuration, as specified in clause 9.

 7.6.4.4 Content processing

-The 5GMSd AS may be required to perform various content processing tasks (such as repackaging, encryption, ABR transcoding) on media resources ingested at reference point M2d prior to distributing them at reference point M4d.
+The 5GMSd AS may be required to perform various content processing tasks (such as repackaging, encryption, ABR transcoding, multi-source object coding, etc.) on media resources ingested at reference point M2d or M10d prior to distributing them from reference point M4d service locations.
 These processing tasks shall be specified in a Content Preparation Template resource referenced from a distribution configuration within the Content Hosting Configuration.

 7.6.4.5 URL signing